DS-Homebrew/TWLHelper/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-* Test your code before submitting a PR, check https://github.com/nh-server/Kurisu on how to do so -->
+* Test your code before submitting a PR, check the README for this project on how to do so -->